 If a cash bond is posted at the time of arrest the defendant will be reimbursed the bond money when the case is disposed or sentence is imposed.
-The County Clerk receives an administrative fee equal to 5% of the bond not to exceed $50.00.
 The defendant must furnish the receipt for the bond and identification.

 The Clerk is responsible for the Court's record including all documents filed in the case.
 The Clerk also calls a jury if a case goes to trial and keeps all exhibits presented in the trial.

-If a defendant is convicted of a crime, the payments for the fines and court costs are made at the County Clerk's office unless the person received probation.
-The payments may be mailed to us or made in person at the Courthouse.
-All payments must be cash, money order or a cashiers check.
+If a defendant is convicted of a crime, the payments for the fines and court costs are made at Warrant Services Office unless the person received probation.
+The payments may be mailed to Warrant Services at 709 W. Washington, Midland, Tx 79701 or made in person at Warrant Services.
+All payments must be money order.
 A $2.00 administrative fee is charged with each payment.

-If a convicted person is unable to pay their entire fine and court costs by the due date the Judge may give an extension of time to pay.
-Our office must be contacted before the due date.
-If the balance of fines and fees are not paid by the due date a warrant will be issued for their arrest.
+If the balance of fines and fees are not paid by the due date a warrant will be issued for your arrest.